dohren/outdoormaps/README.md

 # Outdoormaps

 ## Description
-- Angular + KaiOS + Openstreetmap + OpenLayers Example.
+- KaiOS + Angular + Openstreetmap + Openlayers.js
-- This Software is still a prototype for development.
+- This Software is still a prototype in development.

 ## Status
 - GPX based maps are fixed and yet cannot be downloaded dynamically.